 How I came to this point

-For these reasons, it felt natural for me to learn ReactJS when it came around in 2017.
-Years later, in June 2023 to be exact, a twist of fate blew me in to work on a project at Mobidiag (a Hologic company).
+For these reasons, it felt natural for me to learn ReactJS when I realized in 2017 that it is a necessity.
+Years later, in June 2023 to be exact, a twist of fate threw me in to work on a project at Mobidiag (a Hologic company).
 I took the challenge and started coding with Blazor on .NET.

 It was easy to get coding productively with Blazor.
 That’s mainly because Blazor is awesome but I was able to handle it because I was already familiar with C#.
 After all, I had been writing backend code with C# at Expak from March 2013 until March 2017.
 C#, on the other hand, was very similar to Java, which I already was familiar with since 1999.
 Anyway, Blazor was like a mixture of many things that I already knew.
 But most essentially it was like coding a ReactJS project with C#.